Gene Keyes: Draft Card Burning

-When he had turned 18 during university Keyes was required to register for the draft.
+When he turned 18 during university, Keyes was required to register for the draft.
 He requested conscientious objector status from the Selective Service Commission.
 But he felt uneasy about it, thinking this was still part of the war system.
 "All the hospital work a conscientious objector could do in two years would not make up for a single day of napalm and pellet bombs," he wrote.

-In 1962-63, he enrolled at Pendle Hill, a Quaker study center near Philadelphia, to research ideas for unarmed military forces.
+From 1962 to 1963, he enrolled at Pendle Hill, a Quaker study center near Philadelphia, to research ideas for unarmed military forces.

 In March 1963, he went to Washington to testify before a Senate subcommittee against the bill to extend the induction provisions of the Universal Military Training and Service Act and urged "establishing an integral strategic nonviolent national defense system...What is suggested is a basic reorientation of the defense posture of this nation".

 "My purpose," he went on, "is not to secure a special berth in the ship of state while others man its artillery."
 He was quite willing "to participate in the national defense" if the defense establishment changed its "violent premises" to peaceful ones.

 Meanwhile, Keyes had decided on a course of action to dramatize his position.
 On October 3 he cancelled his application for conscientious objector status.
 In December that year he wrote to two local newspapers in Champaign-Urbana, Illinois to announce that he would celebrate Christmas, the time to think about peace on earth, by burning his draft card.
 He wrote, "As a prayer for peace on earth, I will be holding a vigil on Christmas Eve in front of the local draft board."
 He proposed to stand there for twelve hours starting at noon.
 "At midnight Christmas Eve I will be using my draft card to light a candle."

 On December 24, 1963, he stood outside the draft board wearing a sign that read, "To Light This Candle with a Draft Card - A Prayer for Peace on Earth."
 He spoke to people throughout his twelve-hour vigil and at midnight, with about twenty-five people present, his girl friend Jane held the candle while he held the draft card with a pair of tongs and lit it with a lighter, then lit the candle.